- VSAM structures

 A stripe can go multi-volume, but the process is a bit complicated.

 With an SDR allocated file, if you set SDR to 12, then you get 3 stripes.
-If you then code VOLUMES(* * * * * *) in your allocation, you get 3 stripes and three candidate volumes, so when a volume fills up, or the stripe goes to 123 extents, it will extend onto another volume.
+If you then code VOLUMES(* * * * * *) in your allocation, you get 3 stripes on 3 volumes and three candidate volumes, so when a volume fills up, or the stripe goes to 123 extents, it will extend onto another volume.

 The CA size calculation changes for striped files too as the CA size must be a multiple of the strip count.
 For example, the maximum CA size is 16 tracks as the CA can span onto each stripe.